Last updated on January 6th, 2026 at 11:29 pm

 When to visit: Sunset dinner

-What to try: Yin & yang bao’s, edamame shallot, Cocoa cod
+What to order: Yin & yang bao’s, edamame shallot, Cocoa cod

 TIPS FOR ENJOYING RESTAURANTS IN TULUM

-Tulum’s boho-chic dress code extends to the restaurants, stylish yet relaxed, don’t forget you’re in the warm tropics.
+Tulum’s boho-chic dress code extends to the restaurants, stylish yet relaxed, don’t forget you’re in the warm tropics (and you’ll need a layer of bug spray).
 For dinner – you’ll see smart-casual on a lot of websites.

-As backup always carry cash on you, some restaurants prefer cash or in case of an electricity issue – it happens and you’re unable to process payment by card!
-You’ll be stuck or hassled – and we definitely don’t want that!
+As backup always carry cash on you, some restaurants prefer cash or in case of an electricity issue – you’ll be stuck or hassled – and we definitely don’t want that!

 TULUM RESTAURANTS FAQ